stefan-grigore/actor-critic-spinnaker-model/README.md

 ----

-This repository contains an actor-critic implementation of a spiking neural network learning agent at different stages of development, which solves a Gridworld inspired problem: the levels of a commercially available platform game, Super Meat Boy.
+This repository contains an actor-critic implementation of a spiking neural network learning agent at different stages of development.
+The network was configured to solve a Gridworld inspired problem: the levels of a commercially available platform game, Super Meat Boy.

 ## randomSpikesDemonstration.py